markdoc/docs/pages/docs/nextjs.md

 ## Built-in Next.js tags

 Next.js Markdoc provides custom tags out-of-the-box that you can add to your schema.
-To include them, export them by name in your schema directory (e.g. `/markdoc/`).
+To include them, export them by name in your schema directory (for example, `/markdoc/`).
 For example:

 ```js
 // markdoc/tags/Next.markdoc.js